Excitation of the $^{229}$Th nucleus by the hole in the inner electronic shells: Acknowledgements

-\paragraph*{Acknowledgements.}
+According to this estimate the $2s$ hole excitation gives about 20\% of the signal in the experiment \cite{masuda2019x}.
+A particular silicon crystal was used in the final experiment to filter photons within 0.1 eV window, while another crystal gave the window of 3.6 eV and 80 times higher flux.
+For such flux the production rate via $2s$ hole excitation is 14 times higher than what was observed in Ref.\ \cite{masuda2019x}.

+We see that simply by increasing the width of the spectral window in the experiment \cite{masuda2019x} we can increase production of the isomeric nuclei.
+This will also increase the dissipated power on the target.
+For the 0.1 eV window the flux was $I=1\cdot 10^{12}$~s$^{-1}$.
+The total absorption cross section of the photon for thorium atom is: $\sigma_a=14\cdot 10^3\, b$ \cite{Sco73}.
+The fraction of the absorbed photons, $f=\sigma_a n h$, where $n$ is concentration of Th and $h$ is target thickness.
+The target had diameter $d=0.4$~mm, thickness $h=0.2$~mm, and contained $N=6.3\cdot 10^{14}$ thorium nuclei \cite{masuda2019x}, thus, $n=4N/(\pi d^2h)=0.25\cdot 10^{20}\, \mathrm{cm}^{-3}$ and $f=0.7\%$.
+The power on the target is $\hbar\omega If=0.03$~mW.
+For the 80 times higher flux the dissipated power is still about 3 mW.
+Tuning the photon energy closer to the $2s$ cross section peak at 20.65 keV we gain another factor of 2.6 in the production rate \cite{Sco73,PCM95}.

+\section{Acknowledgements}

+We are grateful to Christoph D\"ullmann, Junlan Jin, Feodor Karpeshin, Thorsten Schumm, and Peter Thirolf for valuable discussions and comments.
 D.B. contributed to this work prior to February 2022.
 He was supported in part by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) Project ID 390831469: EXC 2118 (PRISMA+ Cluster of Excellence) and the Helmholtz Excellence Network ExNet02.
-The work on the analysis of possible solid state experiments (by A.V.O., Y.V.L. and A.V.T. at NRC ``Kurchatov Institute'' -- PNPI) was supported by the Russian Science Foundation (Grant No. 20-13-00225, https://rscf.ru/en/project/23-13-45028/).
+The work on the analysis of possible solid state experiments by A.V.O., Y.V.L. and A.V.T. was supported by the Russian Science Foundation (Grant No. 20-13-00225, https://rscf.ru/en/project/23-13-45028/).